williamslab/druid/README.md

 --------------------------

 Some datasets may have complex relationships or inbred individuals.
-While we recommend to be weary of results from such datasets, one may run a conservative version of DRUID (as described in the paper) via the flag '-C 1'.
+While we recommend to be weary of results from such datasets, one may run a conservative version of DRUID (as described in the paper) via the flag `-C 1`.